-The here presented clean eating raspberry muffins let you indulge wisely without feeling guilty.
+The here presented easy raspberry muffin recipe is clean, fiber-rich and gluten-free.
+With this vegetarian treat, you can indulge wisely without feeling guilty.

 - 4 eggs

 - 4 tablespoons honey or pure maple syrup